-To use the computing environment in Taito or Puhti, use the open source parallel file system Lustre.
-In these file systems, files are automatically removed after 90 days.
-One of the main use cases of Allas is to store data that is not in active in the HPC systems.
-Before beginning, stage the data in.
-When the data is no longer actively used, it can be staged out.
+One of the main use cases of Allas is to store data while it is not actively used in the CSC supercomputers.
+When you start working, you stage in the data from Allas.
+And when the data is no longer actively used, it can be staged out to Allas.

 Sharing data, e.g. datasets or research results, is easy in the object storage.
 You can share these either with a limited audience, e.g. other projects, or allow access for everybody by making the data public.

 The data can be accessed and shared in a variety of ways:

 Private – default: By default, if you do not specify anything else, the contents of buckets can only be accessed by authenticated members of your project.
 Private/Public settings can be managed with:

 Access control lists: Access control lists (ACLs) work on buckets, not objects.
 With ACLs, you can share your data in a limited manner to other projects.
 You can e.g. grant a collaboration project authenticated read access to your datasets.

 Temporary signed links can be created with s3cmd .
 This kind of links can be used in cases where the data needs to be accessed over the internet without credentials, but is not supposed to remain publicly accessible.

 Public: You can also have ACLs granting public read access to data, which is useful e.g. for permanently sharing public scientific results or public datasets.